Completing the Seller Representation Agreement (Listing Agreement)

 Seller Representation Agreement – Additional Considerations

 Dower rights: In Alberta, if you are married, but your spouse isn’t a registered owner on your property title, you may need their consent in order to sell the property.
-The seller representation agreement refers to spousal consent, and your real estate professional can provide you with more information.
+The seller representation agreement refers to spousal consent, and your real estate licensee can provide you with more information.

 Possession date: You can list a specific preferred possession date or you can indicate it is negotiable.
 It’s up to you if you are willing to negotiate the possession date.